ghostNotFounded/naruto-hand-sign/README.md

 A computer vision project that can identify 13 different Naruto hand signs in real-time using a webcam feed.
 The model is built using transfer learning with VGG16 architecture.

-The final model has not been uploaded as it exceeds github size limits
+The final model has not been uploaded as it exceeds github size limits.
+The project **might** be updated in the future to identify jutsus...

 ## Dataset